mapstruct/mapstruct.org/content/news/2017-02-20-mapstruct-1_2_0_Beta1-is-out-with-lombok-support-and-direct-field-access.md

 To cut a long story short, thanks to a very productive collaboration with the Lombok team this could be resolved.
 MapStruct will now wait until Lombok has done all its amendments before generating mapper classes for Lombok-enhanced beans.

+You can find a small example project for using MapStruct together with Lombok [here](https://github.com/mapstruct/mapstruct-examples/tree/master/mapstruct-lombok).
 Note that Lombok 1.16.14 or newer is required.

 ### Java 8 stream support